djchallenger-dotcom/industrial-monitoring-system/README.md

 This project simulates an industrial monitoring system for haul trucks using time-series sensor data.
 It detects abnormal operating conditions, generates alerts, and evaluates detection performance to support proactive maintenance decisions.

+This project demonstrates how industrial sensor data can be transformed into actionable maintenance insights using a structured and interpretable anomaly detection system.

 ## 🎯 Problem

 Mining operations rely heavily on haul trucks, where unexpected equipment failures can lead to significant downtime and operational costs.
 Detecting early warning signs from sensor data is critical for improving reliability and reducing maintenance risk.